 Mosquito and Vector Surveillance

-The District controls mosquitoes in the County's wetlands and other breeding sources created by standing water in street catch basins, drains, roadside ditches, flood channels, ravines and similar places on public land.
-Control methods include, routine larviciding operations throughout the year and when necessary treating for adults.
-The District works with city, county, state, and federal agencies toward permanent correction of these sources whenever it is advisable.
+The District controls mosquitoes in breeding sources created by standing water in wetlands, catch basins, drains, roadside ditches, flood channels, ravines and similar locations on public land.
+Control methods include routine larvicide operations throughout the year and adulticide treatments as needed.
+The District works with city, county, state, and federal agencies to permanently correct breeding sources wherever advisable.

 Trapping Methods